iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 * not a specialist in Linked Data per se,
 * but is attempting to leverage Linked Data as a tool for their work or hobby,

 — probably cannot be expected to dive deep into the depths of raw triples.
-Users would prefer to use tools capable of *visualizing* the raw triples, converting them into a form better suitable for human eye.
+Users would prefer to use tools capable of *visualizing* the raw triples, converting them into a form better suitable for the human eye.

-That need is met with Linked Data visualization tools — software systems which present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs or any other form[^data-visualizations-periodic-table] of data visualization imaginable.
+That need is met with Linked Data visualization tools — software systems that present Linked Data as :material-view-list: lists, :material-table: tables, :material-chart-bar: charts, :material-map: maps, :material-file-tree: trees, :material-graph: graphs, or any other form[^data-visualizations-periodic-table] of data visualization imaginable.

 [^data-visualizations-periodic-table]: USI eLab.
 A [periodic table](https://www.visual-literacy.org/periodic_table/periodic_table.html) of visualization methods.

 ![Linked Data Visualization book](state-of-the-art/data_visualization_book_cover.jpg){ align=right style="max-width: 30%" }

-Over last decades, significant efforts have been put into visualizing Linked Data.
-A comprehensive survey of methods and tools as of 2020 is available at the **Linked Data Visualization** book[^ld-visualization-book], authors of which list, evaluate and compare a handful of available visualization systems.
+Over the last decades, significant efforts have been put into visualizing Linked Data.
+A comprehensive survey of methods and tools as of 2020 is available in the **Linked Data Visualization** book[^ld-visualization-book], the authors of which list, evaluate, and compare a handful of available visualization systems.

 [^ld-visualization-book]: [Linked Data Visualization](http://www.linkeddatavisualization.com): Techniques, Tools and Big Data. — Laura Po, Nikos Bikakis, Federico Desimoni, and George Papastefanatos | Morgan & Claypool, 2020.

-As an illustration, we are reproducing **Table 3.1** from the book here (on {{ render("fig-tools-with-various-visualizations") }}), which lists a number of visualization tools, and shows which data types and visualization modes every tool supports.
-The table was slightly modified prior to reproduction:
+As an illustration, we are reproducing **Table 3.1** from the book here (in {{ render("fig-tools-with-various-visualizations") }}), which lists several visualization tools, and shows which data types and visualization modes every tool supports.
+The table was slightly modified before reproduction:

-* Tools which were not marked as **Available** in the original are excluded because, from a practical viewpoint of a working professional, they no longer exist;
+* Tools that were not marked as **Available** in the original are excluded because, from a practical viewpoint of a working professional, they no longer exist;
 * The **Setting** and **Application Type** columns are omitted, — since they say `Generic` and `Web` respectively in every row of the table;
 * The original table used single-character codes to denote data and visualization types (for instance, `C` stands for "chart"), — we create a separate column for each visualization type instead.
 When viewing this paper as HTML, please hover over an icon to see a tooltip explaining its meaning;
 * The **Year** column was omitted as it is not immediately informative to us.